 What's happened

 The government has announced £132.5m to fund after-school clubs and enrichment activities in schools, aiming to broaden access to music, engineering, debating and sports.
-Ofsted will weigh a school's enrichment offer in personal development assessments, and the move responds to the State of the Nation survey highlighting loneliness among digitally connected youth.
-Ministers are preparing for anticipated online-safety restrictions on under-16s, with a possible Australian-style social media ban.
+Ofsted will weigh a school’s enrichment offer in personal development assessments, and the move responds to loneliness among digitally connected youth.
+Online-safety restrictions for under-16s are expected soon, with discussions around an Australian-style ban.

 What's behind the headline?